balr0g/StarNubJavaPlugins/CommandParser/README.md

 CommandParser
 =============
 This plugin will parse Command Strings sent by the a Chat Parser.
-This plugin subscribes to "Player_Command_Parsed_From_Client" events.
+This plugin subscribes to `Player_Command_Parsed_From_Client` events.

 Authors: Underbalanced